oconnor663/jacko.io/posts/async_three.md

 }
 ```

-At the other end of the communication, Futures passed to `spawn` don't know
+At the other end of the communication, futures passed to `spawn` don't know
 anything about `JoinState`, so we need a wrapper function to handle their
 return values and invoke a `Waker` if there is one:[^async_block]

 [^async_block]: Rust also supports async blocks, written `async { ... }`, which
     act like async closures that take no arguments.
 If we didn't want this
-    adapter to be a standalone function, we could also move its body into
+    adapter to be a standalone function, we could move its body into `spawn`
-    `spawn` below and make it an async block.
+    below and make it an async block.

 ```rust
 LINK: Playground playground://async_playground/tasks_noop_waker.rs